-Using your medical history, physical examination and diagnostic testing, we attempt to determine what is contributing to your particular problem.
+To determine causes of infertility, we use your medical history, physical findings and results of diagnostic testing.
 This is called an infertility work-up.
 Specific diagnostic tests are selected based on this information and on previous testing and/or treatment.
-These might include blood hormone testing, vaginal ultrasounds, hysterosalpingogram (HSG), diagnostic laparoscopy and/or hysteroscopy, post coital test (PCT), endometrial biopsy, semen analysis and other tests.
+These might include blood testing of hormones and others factors, vaginal ultrasounds, hysterosalpingogram (HSG), diagnostic laparoscopy and/or hysteroscopy, endometrial sampling, semen analysis and other tests.